vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 {% endhighlight %}
 </pre>

-Notice that the query above, brute-force rank tracks where the `tags` field match *any* of the multi-valued query feature inputs.
-The `totalCount` becomes 10,323 tracks.
+Notice that the query above, will brute-force rank tracks where the `tags` field match *any* of the multi-valued query feature inputs.
+Due to this, our query ranks 10,323 tracks (`totalCount`).
 Including *pop* in the userProfile list increases the number of hits to 13,638.

 For a large user profile with many tags, we would easily match and rank the entire document collection.